 Animal Services works with the Health Officer, veterinarians, and the entire community to help prevent the spread of rabies in Sonoma County.
-In 2013, Sonoma County recorded eight cases of rabies distributed among species as follows: seven bats and one cat.
+In 2019, Sonoma County recorded seven cases of rabies distributed among species as follows: five bats and two dogs.
 Rabies is a very serious disease that is almost always fatal to humans and domestic animals if not treated before symptoms appear.

 What You Can Do